Farmers, hunters, airport potentially impacted by lack of spending bill

 Arkansas County Health Unit Administrator Tonya Brickey said both the Stuttgart and DeWitt units are operating at full staff and have been given the OK to proceed as normal with programs, including the Special Supplemental Nutrition Program for Women, Infants and Children (WIC).

 Stuttgart’s Early Childhood Development Center/Head Start is also open and operating.
 Center officials said they “have not heard anything” and are assuming they will not be immediately included in the shutdown.

 The Stuttgart School District and Phillips Community College of the University of Arkansas are also operating at full capacity following the announcement.

 Stuttgart School District Director of Federal Programs Kathy Hopson said the district is not expected to receive any new funding cuts caused by the shutdown, while PCCUA Vice Chancellor Dr. Susan Luebke said the two-year college has already received its federal funding and students that applied for and accepted federal students loans will not be immediately impacted.

-Page 4 of 4 - Local governments are also operating as normal.
+Local governments are also operating as normal.